radiomicsgroup/SpinFlowSim/networks/README.md

-You can start running SpinFlowSim by choosing from any of the 1500 network realizations (in binary `.bin` format) stored within this folder.
+You can start running SpinFlowSim by choosing from any of the 1500 network realizations (in binary `.bin` format) stored within this folder, and synthesising corresponding diffusion MRI (dMRI) signals for any protocol of interest.
+In [this tutorial](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/tutorial1.md) we show how.

 ### Directory Description